 After the sanction, the Master would be created for new borrowers.
 In case of existing borrowers, the Master may be modified based on the latest terms and conditions of sanction.
-These fields would typically include the following :
+These fields would typically include the following:

+- a) Repayment Schedule

+- b) EMI

+- c) Rate of Interest (Normal and penal)

-(d) Drawing power
+- (d) Drawing power

-(e) Classification of advances
+- (e) Classification of advances